Competition is fierce, especially for small businesses.

 - How much time do they invest in researching options?

-People want to buy from brands that share their values.
+People also want to buy from brands that share their values.
 But you can’t understand your customers’ values unless you go beyond demographics.
-Yet most small businesses only know the basics about their customers.
+So dig deep and find out what makes them tick.

 Be So Good They Can’t Ignore You

-Comedian Steve Martin was once asked what it takes to be successful.
+During an interview, someone asked comedian Steve Martin what it takes to be successful.
 I love his response.

 He said, “Be so good they can’t ignore you.”

 Aspiring to be the best in your industry feels intimidating at first.
-The goal is not to achieve perfection, but to improve every day.
-Forever.
+But the goal isn’t perfection—it’s to keep improving until your audience takes notice.

 Here Today, Gone Tomorrow

-The key is to determine if a trend is temporary or an indicator of permanent change.
-You may have to create other products or services to get more growth or offset a decrease in sales.
-Targeting other demographics may be another solution.
+When observing trends, the key is to figure out if one is temporary or a sign of permanent change.
+For example, you may have to create other products or services to get more growth or offset a sales decrease.
+Targeting different demographics may be another solution.

 - How do they communicate with their audience?